-Our findings reveal that the impact of the minimum wage increase on employment in the lower end of the wage distribution.
-We find that the increase resulted in approximately 2 percentage point decline in total employment among wage bins directly affected by the policy, with a 3 percentage point reduction in jobs below the new minimum wage and a 1 percentage point increase just above it.
-Consistently, the employment elasticity with respect to minimum wages computed from \cite{Cengiz2019} is $-0.387$.
-These effects materialize immediately after the policy takes effect and remain stable throughout the post-reform period.
-Unlike evidence from broader labor markets where excess jobs offset missing jobs \citep{Cengiz2019}, our setting shows that missing jobs consistently exceed excess jobs, resulting in a net negative employment effect.
-These results support the view that the spot labor market adjusts quickly to minimum wage hikes, primarily through employment reallocation.
+Our findings show that the minimum wage increase reduces employment at the lower end of the wage distribution.
+The increase yields an approximately 2\% decline in total employment among wage bins directly affected by the policy, with a 3\% reduction in jobs below the new minimum wage and a 1\% increase just above it.
+Consistent with this pattern, the employment elasticity with respect to the minimum wage, computed following \cite{Cengiz2019}, is $-0.388$.
+Given that spot work represents the most flexible adjustment margin, we interpret this estimate as an upper bound for standard employment elasticities, complementing rather than contradicting longer-run evidence.
+These effects materialize immediately after the policy takes effect and remain stable throughout the post-minimum-wage-hike period.
+Unlike evidence from broader labor markets where excess jobs offset missing jobs \citep{Cengiz2019}, our setting shows that missing jobs consistently exceed excess jobs---at least in the very short run, when adjustment through capital deepening or substitution toward long-term employment relationships is difficult---resulting in a net negative employment effect.
+These results indicate that the spot labor market adjusts quickly to minimum-wage hikes, primarily through employment reductions.